tobyweston/essential_acceptance_testing/manuscript/preface.md

 For teams experienced in using acceptance testing in your project, the book questions the standard practices and discusses some common pitfalls and how to avoid them.

-Although the principles are illustrated using Java and the Concordion framework, programming skills are not required. .NET developers will still benefit from the overview in [Part 1](#part1) and the Concordion examples in [Part 2](#part2) can be directly related to the Concordion.NET.
+Although the principles are illustrated using Java and the Concordion framework, programming skills are not required. .NET developers will still benefit from the overview in [Part 1](#part1), discussion in [Part 2](#part2) and the Concordion examples in [Part 3](#part3) can be directly related to the Concordion.NET.